Jeffansah/my-good-reads-master/README.md

 - Jest and React Testing Library for testing
 - Google Books API for book data

+> **Note:** This application uses the Google Books API which has rate limits.
+If you encounter "No books found" errors, it might be due to:
+>
+> - Reaching the API rate limit
+> - Too many requests in a short time period
+> - Network connectivity issues
+>
+> Please wait a few minutes before trying again if you encounter these issues.

 ## Prerequisites

 - Node.js v20.18.1 or higher